 Entitlement and Acceptance Forms and Application Monies will not be accepted at the Responsible Entity's or the Manager's registered or corporate offices, or other offices of the Unit Registry.

-No Additional New Units will be issued to an Eligible Unitholder which will result in them increasing their voting power in the Trust above 20%.
+No Additional New Units will be issued to an Eligible Unitholder which would otherwise result in them increasing their voting power in the Trust to 20% or more.

 If you do nothing